 #3 – Arctic Grayling can live to be over 30 years old.

 #4 – There are six grayling species in the northern hemisphere, but the Arctic grayling is the only species found in North America.
 The Grayling is also considered to be a “Salmonoid”.
 The only Salmonoid with a distinguishing sail-like dorsal.

-#5 – Arctic grayling are found throughout most of Alaska, except southeast, Kodiak Island and the Aleutian islands.
+#5 – Arctic grayling are found throughout most of Alaska, except the southeast, Kodiak Island and the Aleutian Islands.
 They also range from Russia’s Ural Mountains across Siberia, Alaska, and Canada to the western Hudson Bay and as far south as Montana in the U.S. and Mongolia in Siberia.